Parallel scattering, saturation, and generalized Abramovskii-Gribov-Kancheli (AGK) theorem in the EPOS4 framework, with applications for heavy-ion collisions at $\sqrt{s_{NN}}$ of 5.02 TeV and 200 GeV: AGK violation and deformation functions in the regularized theory

 So at the heart of all these problems are the ``deformed'' $x^{\pm}$ or $x_{\mathrm{PE}}$ distributions.
-In the following, I will try to better understand and eventually parameterize these deformations, as a first step towards a solution.
-Let me consider in AA collisions (including pp as a special case) a particular multi-Pomeron configurations $K=\big\{\{m_{k}\},\{x_{k\mu}^{\pm}\}\big\}$, with $m_{k}$ cut Pomerons per nucleon-nucleon pair $k$, with Pomeron light-come momentum fractions $x_{k\mu}^{\pm}$.
-And let me consider a particular Pomeron, connected to projectile nucleon \emph{i} and target nucleon \emph{j,} see Fig. \ref{nconn-variable}.
+In the following, I will try to better understand and eventually parametrize these deformations, as a first step towards a solution.
+Let me consider in $AA$ collisions (including $pp$ as a special case) a particular multi-Pomeron configurations $K=\big\{\{m_{k}\},\{x_{k\mu}^{\pm}\}\big\}$, with $m_{k}$ cut Pomerons per nucleon-nucleon pair $k$, with Pomeron light-cone momentum fractions $x_{k\mu}^{\pm}$.
+And let me consider a particular Pomeron, connected to projectile nucleon \emph{i} and target nucleon \emph{j} (see Fig. \ref{nconn-variable}).

-In our configuration $K$, there might be other Pomerons, connected to one (or both) of these nucleons.
-The corresponding Pomeron-nucleon connections are marked as red and blue dots.
-It is obvious that the additional Pomerons connected to the same nucleons $i$ and $j$ compete with each other, they have to share the initial energy-momentum of the two nucleons.
+In the configuration $K$, there might be other Pomerons, connected to one (or both) of these nucleons.
+The corresponding Pomeron-nucleon connections are marked asf red and blue dots.
+It is obvious that the additional Pomerons connected to the same nucleons $i$ and $j$ compete with each other; they have to share the initial energy-momentum of the two nucleons.
 The more Pomerons are connected, the less energy is available for one particular Pomeron.
 To quantify this statement, I define the ``connection number''

 with $N_{\mathrm{P}}$ being the number of Pomerons connected to \emph{i, }and with $N_{\mathrm{T}}$ being the number of Pomerons connected to \emph{j }(the variable $N_{\mathrm{conn}}$ corresponds to half of the number of red and blue points in Fig. \ref{nconn-variable}).